tomachinz/AminoSee/README.md

 echo Use sudo npm link to enable command "aminosee" for all users sudo npm link
 ```
-Now you should be able to just run `aminosee` from your terminal.
+Now you should be able to just run `aminosee` from your terminal, anywhere.
+If thats not an option then you'd perhaps need to run `node bin/aminosee.js` each time, which the files in your path.
+Best to use to use npm link.

 ## How To Convert DNA into PNG